 Tips for Hanging Bathroom Shelving

 To give the shelves all the support they need, it's best to drive the screws for the brackets into wall studs so the positions of the studs determine the placement of the brackets and the shelves.
-Standard stud spacing is 16 inches, and the shelves should overlap by at least 1 inch on both sides, so 18 to 20 inches is the minimum shelf length if you want to take advantage of the studs.
+Standard stud spacing is 16 inches (measured from center to center), and the shelves should overlap the studs by at least 1 inch at both ends, so 18 1/2 to 20 inches is the minimum shelf length if you want to take advantage of the studs.

 You don't have to drive the screws into studs, though.
 You can also use wall anchors, but use anchors that can support a shelving unit that may have heavy items on it.
 Toggle bolts, molly bolts and other types of winged anchors that lock against the back of the drywall are suitable, but conical plastic screw anchors are not because the outward force exerted by the shelf can pull them out of the drywall.